nikoskalogridis/streamerbrainz/README.md

    # Use the helper script (requires curl)
    ./examples/get-plex-machine-id.sh plex.home.arpa:32400 YOUR_PLEX_TOKEN
    ```
-3. Start the daemon with `-plex-enabled` and required parameters
+3. Start the daemon with required Plex parameters (integration enables automatically)
-4. Configure Plex webhooks in Settings > Webhooks to point to `http://your-server:8080/webhook`
+4. Configure Plex webhooks in Settings > Webhooks to point to `http://your-server:3001/webhooks/plex`

 **How it works:**
 - The daemon runs an HTTP webhook server alongside IR input and IPC handlers